Home Cocktails Ordinary Drink White Lady

 Common Mistake

-A common mistake is not shaking the cocktail long enough, which can result in a less frothy and well-mixed drink.
+A common mistake is not shaking the cocktail long enough, which can result in a less integrated flavor and a less frothy texture.

 Frequently Asked Questions